 Unfortunately, to-do apps often do not provide the necessary tools to effectively address these issues, leaving users to rely on their own strategies which can lead to a sense of failure.
 We believe a to-do app should guide you, so no task is left behind.

 We built our lists around the idea that there’s a constant stream of incoming small tasks that ideally need to be done as soon as possible.
 That also means the same number of similarly sized tasks from earlier must be checked off – you would be piling tasks in front of you otherwise.

 While new tasks arrive at the bottom of the list, one is checking off older tasks on the top.
 The "first-in, first-out" approach maximizes throughput without you going insane because of the amount of tasks thrown your way.

 You can tell Lunatask which tasks are important to you by changing their priority.
 You also pick which tasks are for now and which for later.
 This is how our Simple workflow works.
 There are also other workflows, like Must/Should/Want method.

 A workflow is a specific productivity technique you pick per each of your task lists and it affects mainly how your tasks are grouped together.
 There are a few workflows to choose from:

 You can switch between workflows freely — not like in other apps where after changing the structure of the task list, you cannot easily get back to the original state.
 The section where the task belongs in the current workflow is always calculated from its properties — no information is lost when switching between workflows.

 Regardless of what workflow you pick for each list, there will always be at least two visually separated groups of tasks — your backlog of candidates to work on (usually called

-Usually, you will have only a handful of tasks planned to work on next, and you will periodically review your backlog to pick your next tasks from there.
-It is okay if you have a lot of tasks in your backlog – see our article dedicated to handling long lists.
+Usually, you will have only a handful of tasks planned to work on next, and you will periodically review your later tasks.
+It is okay if you have a lot of tasks there.

 In all workflows, you move tasks between sections in the list by updating their properties like status or motivation.